joeltg/pa.scm/README.md

 First build and install PortAudio (http://portaudio.com/docs/v19-doxydocs/compile_mac_coreaudio.html for Mac or http://portaudio.com/docs/v19-doxydocs/compile_linux.html for Linux).

-Then cd into the `pa.scm` directory and build the MIT Scheme bindings:
+Then cd into the `portaudio.scm` directory and build the MIT Scheme bindings:

 ```bash
 make